A 2001 live action version of surreal cartoon superhero The Tick.

 - Hannibal Lecture: Parodied and played straight with Destroyo.
 In his first use of this he's able to (almost) talk a cop into shooting himself.
 When he tries it on Captain Liberty, however, she takes advantage of it for free psychotherapy.
 She later lists "good with dating problems" as one of Destroyo's two good traits (the other being a "way with words").

-- Hollywood Law: In "The Tick vs. Justice", a few of Destroyo's Courtroom Antics, blatantly attempting to get himself Off on a Technicality, would never fly in a real court.
+- Hollywood Law: In "The Tick vs. Justice", a few of Destroyo's Unconventional Courtroom Tactics, blatantly attempting to get himself Off on a Technicality, would never fly in a real court.

 - Second, he has all of the evidence against him ruled inadmissible on the grounds that The Tick and Arthur didn't have a warrant when they searched his car.
 There are two problems with this...